nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-customize-the-versioning-and-comment-widget-on-document-edit-form.md

 ---
 title: 'HOWTO: Customize the Versioning and Comment Widget on Document Edit Form - JSF UI'
+description: See Nuxeo approach and examples on how to customize your versionable history using XML extensions.
+These examples can also be contributed in Nuxeo Studio.
 review:
     comment: ''
     date: '2019-10-21'